Mixed oxidant: Production Cell

-The basis of the mixed-oxidants production cell is electrolysis of a water solution of sodium chloride.
-In the process anions and cations move toward the anode and cathode, respectively, and related reactions are carried out.
-For producing a mixed oxidants solution, different types of electrolysis cells such as a membrane cell or a standard contact cell (unipolar and bipolar) are used.
+The basis of the mixed oxidant production cell is electrolysis of a water solution of sodium chloride.
+For producing a mixed oxidants solution, different types of electrolysis cells such as a membrane cell or a standard contact cell (both unipolar and bipolar) are used.

 Membrane cell

 This cell consists of anode and cathode electrodes with an ion exchange membrane between them.
-This membrane lets cations pass through it and leads them to the cathode.
+This membrane allows cations pass through it and leads them to the cathode.
 This cell has two inputs and two outputs for water.
 One pair of input and output is located at the cathode side and the other pair is located at the anode side.

-There are membrane cells with different membrane models.
-In some of them an ion exchange membrane is used which is able to move the cations and anions from one side to the other side.
-In this type of cell, brine solution enters from one side and water from the other side.
+Certain cells feature various types of membranes.
+Some use ion exchange membranes capable of transporting cations and anions across sides.
+In these cells, a brine solution is introduced from one side, while water is fed from the opposite side.

 The half reaction in the cathode chamber is as follows: